 FAQ: Room lights & blinds - control both?

-An Arduino microprocessor inside the RollerNode™ housing uses the decoded signals to activate the motor (and LED lighting).
+A small antenna in the motor (and the LED controller) receives the control signal and a microprocessor then uses the decoded signals to activate the motor (and LED lighting).

-We have heard many complaints about isolated, proprietary control technologies, and we too have had the experience of using numerous different remotes in our living room.
+We have heard many complaints about isolated, proprietary control technologies, and we too have had the experience of using 6 different remotes in our living room.
+The RollerTrol™ system has been designed from the ground up to eliminate this problem of multiple, disconnected control systems.
 The ability to interface our motors with the Vera™ web server (or any device with a USB port) takes you one giant step forward to having a single, unified control system for all your devices.
-The RollerTrol™ system has been designed from the ground up to eliminate this problem of multiple, isolated control systems.

 Available now, with our new Arduino compatible RollerNode™ LED lighting controller you'll be able to control LED lighting in various different rooms and hallways throughout the home, with the same remote that controls our radio motors.
-With the Vera™ control system, you can extend your system to work with phones, tablets, PC or any other web enabled device, whether at home or away (and continue using your original hand held remotes).
-The Vera™ system also supports Insteon™ , Z-Wave™, x10™ and other control systems.
+If you decide to use our Vera™ control system, you can extend your system to work with phones, tablets, PC or any other web enabled device, whether at home or away (and continue using your original hand held remotes in your home).
+The Vera™ system also supports Z-Wave™, Insteon™, x10™ and other control protocols.

 Our new RollerNode™ add-on controller allows the remote control to operate 12v LED lighting.
 For instance, our standard 8 channel remote could be set up to control 6 blinds and 2 groups of room lighting.
 You can split this up any way you like.
 Our 14 channel remote provides even more flexibility.